Driving Value for Private Equity Firms

-Economic incentives and site selection are an often-overlooked tool for private equity groups and portfolio companies to increase earnings before interest, taxes, depreciation, and amortization (EBITDA.)
+Economic incentives and site selection are an often-overlooked tool for private equity groups and portfolio companies to increase cash flow, EBITDA, and value of portfolio companies.

 While most firms focus on EBITDA and opportunities to maximize organizational value, the most strategic groups find extra value through state and local incentives and location based cost minimization.
 It is important to go a step further and emphasize a strategic approach to understand the impact state and local economic incentives can have on portfolios.

 Our team offers expertise and support pre and post-acquisition and maintains an ongoing dialogue with our private equity partners so firms can meet their long-term goals.
 We have expertise in site selection and can identify often overlooked incentive value to firm portfolios or target companies ready to relocate, expand, make capital investment, or add new jobs.

 Learn why private equity firms choose our team for economic development incentives

 Call us at +1-800-322-7776 or fill out the form below.
 Our team will respond shortly.

 To attract and retain growing businesses, state and local governments often provide valuable economic incentives including tax abatements, payroll tax credits, infrastructure grants, low- or no-interest loans, training grants, tax increment financing, and more.

 Credits and incentives are also highly time sensitive.
 Because credits and incentives are designed to encourage specific activities, they generally must be secured before a company publicly commits to a project.

 When Should You Consider Incentives?

 Private equity groups should be prepared to explore incentives anytime a portfolio company is ready to relocate, expand, make capital investments, or add new jobs.
 The location of an operation is particularly important, as it can have a profound effect on cash flow, operating costs, workforce, and ultimately, the profitability of your organization.
 Reach out to our team today if any of the below are relevant to your portfolio companies: